Aiding resource optimisation for emergency service providers

-Within its Quest software, Edge Analytics has a suite of optimisation models which provide solutions to complex geographical location problems; location optimisation, territory optimisation and geographical clustering.
+Edge’s suite of optimisation models provide solutions to complex geographical location problems: location optimisation, territory optimisation and geographical clustering.
+Edge fed its proprietary software with incident data and drive-time information to produce a range of alternative scenario outcomes.
+These include:

 Scenarios to identify optimal locations – in terms of minimising overall drive-times – for different numbers of response hubs.